advertise

 Installing a ceiling fan usually takes about 1 to 2 hours for a standard installation.
 Our electricians arrive with all required materials, assess your junction box, complete the wiring, mount and balance the fan, configure any remote or smart controls, and clean up completely before they leave.
 No call-backs.
 No wobble.

-VanIsle Electrical Red Seal electrician installing a ceiling fan in a Nanaimo home
+VanIsle Electrical licensed Red Seal electrician installing a ceiling fan in a Nanaimo home on Vancouver Island

-VanIsle Electrical Red Seal electrician completing a ceiling fan installation in a Nanaimo home, 2026.
+VanIsle Electrical Red Seal electrician installing a ceiling fan in a Nanaimo home, .

 One of the most common questions homeowners ask us is: how much does it cost to install a ceiling fan on Vancouver Island?
 The honest answer is that it depends on four things — whether your existing junction box is fan-rated, whether new wiring is needed, how high and accessible your ceiling is, and the number of fans being installed.
 Here is a clear breakdown.